-Beyond US Made, we’re Northwest by Nature
+We’re Northwest by Nature

 Your adventure bag.

 We figure that the best way to make the bags we dream about is to chase the open road.
-As gear makers, an ulterior motive lies in each adventure we head out on: it’s a quest to make better and better bicycle bags.
+As gear designers, an ulterior motive lies in each adventure we head out on: it’s a quest to make better and better bicycle bags.

 Wanderlust influences more than the durability and function of our designs.
 The whole big picture at Swift Industries is shaped by our experiences on the open road.